Chapter 1: Like cat and dog

 Kiran touched his neck and felt a sharp sting.
 He saw a tiny smear of blood on his fingers—the blade had scratched the skin.
 “I cut myself this morning.”

 “How did you cut yourself?”

 “With a kitchen knife, yes.
+Held it the wrong way.
 Too much zeal, I suppose.”
 Think you’re so clever, Grim-face.
 The man’s sarcasm sent the blood rushing to his cheeks, but he hoped they will not notice that in the poor light of the lantern.
 At least his voice did not betray him.

 “Pfff!” the friendly guard stifled his laugh.
 “Sorry, Captain, that was amusing.”

 Grim-face ignored him, his eyes still on Kiran.
 “Where are you going at this hour?”